You are here:

 “Allerleirauh e.V.”
 (040 29 83 44 83)

-The HRJ-PSG contact person should be contacted in cases of suspicion or uncertainty.
-Concerns of any kind, whether by phone, email, or mail, must be forwarded to them immediately.
+The HRJ-PSG contact person is to be contacted in case of suspicion or uncertainty.
+Concerns of any kind in the form of phone calls, emails, or postal correspondence must be forwarded to them without delay.
 The contact persons also handle communication within and outside the State Rowing Association while respecting personal rights.
 The executive board of the Hamburg Rowing Youth must be informed of suspected cases.

-The further course of action and which other bodies will be informed about a specific matter (AAC/NRB Chair, club chairperson, State Sports Association, specialist counseling center, etc.) will be decided on a case-by-case basis, as will whether the accused person’s participation in further HRJ events is appropriate.
+The further procedure and which other instances are informed about a specific matter (AAC/NRB chair, chair of the association, state sports association, specialist advice center, etc.) will be decided on a case-by-case basis, as will whether it is appropriate for the accused person to participate in further HRJ events.

-If there is an accusation against a person from the aforementioned group, that person will not be informed.
+If there is an accusation against a person from the aforementioned group, this person will not be informed.
 In this case, another impartial person from the HRJ board can be involved.

 Handling a Suspected Case

 In general, there is no one-size-fits-all solution for handling a suspected case.
-However, there are some tips that can be helpful:
+However, there are some pieces of advice that can be helpful:

-• The protection of the affected person is the top priority in a suspected case.
+• The protection of the affected person is paramount in a suspected case.

-• Stay calm – act thoughtfully, not hastily.
+• Stay calm – act thoughtfully and not hastily.

 • Treat what has been said confidentially.

-• Praise the affected person for their courage to confide in others.
+• Praise the affected person for their courage in confiding in others.

 • Document conversations and statements (without judgment).